pyramesh/recipe-manager/README.md

 4. Implemented exception handling (ControllerAdvice), logging (Sl4j) and transaction management.
 5. Total 79 test cases have been implemented.
 6. And the code coverage is around 80%.
-7. I tried implemented as much as production ready, But few things still could have been improved like bean validations and testcases.
+7. I tried implemented as much production ready as I could, But few things still could have been improved like bean validations and testcases.